IDDJ

 Katarzyna KajakProf.
 Tri Indah Winarni, is a faculty member and a senior researcher at the Center for Biomedical Research (CEBIOR), Faculty of Medicine, Diponegoro University.
 She graduated from Medical Doctor Faculty of Medicine Gadjah Mada University in 1990.
 She finished her Master Program of Biomedical Science FMDU in 2004.
 She has been working at Molecular and Cytogenetic Laboratory CEBIOR since she completed her Master's degree in 2004.
 In 2005, she followed the Genetics Laboratory training at the Department of Human Genetics, Radboud University Nijmegen Medical Centre, The Netherlands.
 She trained in Fragile X Syndrome and Autism at Medical Investigation of Neurodevelopmental Disorders (MIND) Institute, UC Davis, California, in 2010-2011 and 2013.
 She finished her doctoral degree at Diponegoro University in August 2013.
 Her research interest is Intellectual Disabilities, especially Fragile X Syndrome.

-Dr. Wenn Barnabas Lawson is an autistic researcher who has 3 autistic offspring and 3 autistic granddaughters.
-He is also a lecturer, British Psychologist, advocate, and poet, sharing his experiences for almost 3 decades.
-He has published internationally and serves as an Associate Researcher with Curtin University (WA) and Macquarie University, NSW; Tutor Practitioner with Birmingham University (UK), a Board member for Autism in Adulthood, and the Australian Research Council, Ambassador for I CAN (Autistic Youth Advocacy) has a Youtube channel and home page.
+Dr. Wenn Barnabas Lawson ((PhD) AFBsS; MAPs) with Curtin Autism Research Group (CARG), Curtin University, Perth, Western Australia, is an autistic researcher who has 3 autistic offspring and 3 autistic granddaughters.
+He is also a lecturer, British Psychologist, advocate, and poet, sharing his experiences for more than 3 decades.
+He has published internationally and serves as an associate professor at Curtin University (WA).
+He is a member of the Advisory Board for the Autism Association of America, a member of the Editorial Board for the journal 'Autism in Adulthood', a board member of the Autism Research Institute (ARI) US, an Ambassador for I CAN (Autistic Youth Advocacy) and has a YouTube channel and home page.

 Personal Statement:

 I am an internationally-regarded autistic developmental and educational British psychologist and researcher whose major area of research expertise is Autism.
-I completed a doctorate in psychology at Deakin University, Victoria, Australia, in 2009, 'exploring the cognitive theory of autism and introducing a new cognitive theory of autism" based around monotropism: Single Attention & associated Cognition in Autism (SAACA)'.
-I continued to contribute (from 2005 ongoing) to the Master's Autism Course with Birmingham University (UK), lecture at various universities in Melbourne and the UK, and operate my own Practice as an Autism ConsultantI have written, co-written, and contributed to over 30 books on Autism while continuing to lecture, conduct research and see clients.
-I have written and/or contributed to over 50 papers concerning Autism and behaviour that challenges ageing in Autism, Autism and sexuality, Autism and gender, Autism and school and Autism and sensory challenges, and Autism and memory.
+I completed a doctorate in psychology at Deakin University, Victoria, Australia, in 2009, 'exploring the cognitive theory of autism and introducing a new cognitive theory of autism" based around Monotropism: Single Attention & associated Cognition in Autism (SAACA)'.
+I continued to contribute (from 2005 -2023) to the Master's Autism Course with Birmingham University (UK), lecture at various universities in Melbourne and the UK, and operate my own Practice as an Autism Consultant.
+I have written, co-written, and contributed to over 30 books on Autism while continuing to lecture, conduct research and see clients.
+I have written and/or contributed to over 50 papers concerning Autism and behavior that challenges aging in Autism, Autism and sexuality, Autism and gender, Autism and school and Autism and sensory challenges, and Autism and memory.
 In 2015-(ongoing), I joined the Autism CRC as both a practical member and contributor to its 'Research Academy' and 'Future Leaders program'.
-In 2017 I joined the Think Tank in Vancouver, Canada, on Autism & ageing, see https://autismcanada.org/wp-content/uploads/2018/04/AC_2017-ThinkTank_Final.pdf
+In 2017 & 2023, I joined the Think Tank in Vancouver, Canada, on Autism & aging, see https://autismcanada.org/wp-content/uploads/2018/04/AC_2017-ThinkTank_Final.pdf.

 I was on the board for I CAN (Australia) and now act as an I CAN ambassador.
 I am on the editorial board for the Journal of Intellectual Disability - Diagnosis and Treatment, Autism in Adulthood Journal, and Global Science Journal of Intellectual Disability.

-Throughout my career, my research concerning the cognitive theory of Autism (monotropism), which I shared with Dr. Dinah Murray (2005-2221), has continued to challenge traditional cognitive theories of Autism.
+Throughout my career, my research concerning the cognitive theory of Autism (monotropism), which I shared with Dr. Dinah Murray (1946-2021), has continued to challenge traditional cognitive theories of Autism.
 See: Murray, Lesser & Lawson, 2005, Autism; Lawson, W. 1998- 2021 JKP.
 London.

 Autism CRC Achievement in Autism Spectrum Research Award, Dec 2020 – Inclusive Research Category for "The Hidden Histories of Late-Diagnosed Autistic Adults: An Oral History Study".

-Lesley Hall Lifetime achievement award for Disability Leadership (2021)
+Lesley Hall Lifetime Achievement Award for Disability Leadership (2021)

 Victorian Australian of The Year (4th) 2008